maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/dna_of_a_plotly_graph.md

             ...
 ```

+As an example, here is the full figure description of the last example

 ```python
                     # First trace, starting with the marker styling dictionary
 {   'data': [   {   'marker': {   'color': 'White',